 This form is a Quitclaim Deed where the Grantor is an individual and the Grantees are two (2) Individuals or husband and wife.
 Grantor conveys and quitclaims the described property to Grantees.
 This deed complies with all state statutory laws.

-After downloading, you can complete the North Carolina Quitclaim Deed from Individual to Two (2) Individuals / Husband and Wife by hand or an editing software.
-Print it out and reuse the template many times.
-Do more for less with US Legal Forms!
+Choose to receive the document in PDF or DOCX format.
+Click on Download and locate your template in the My documents tab.
+You can easily save the document to your device or print it out.
+After downloading, you can fill out the North Carolina Quitclaim Deed from Individual to Two (2) Individuals / Husband and Wife by hand or using editing software.
+Print it and reuse the template multiple times.
+Achieve more for less with US Legal Forms!

 Fill out the quit claim deed form, which can be obtained online, or write your own using the form as a guide.
 The person giving up the interest in the property is the grantor, and the person receiving the interest is the grantee.